 One last little bit of advice for those who are new to fabric shopping.
 If you aren’t sure what a fabric is made of, look at the top of the bolt, and it should be printed there.
 You can purchase as little or as much as you want.
 I usually in buy in quarter, half, or whole yards.
+And if you’d like to skip the fabric shopping altogether, check out my post on the Best Embroidery Kits for Beginners.
 What do you find is the best embroidery fabric?
 I’d love to try something new!

 Cutesy Crafts is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.